 Stress, Trauma & Hair Loss

-To be more specific, whether it be a sudden trauma (the loss of a loved one, relationship or job), a great exertion of stress on the body (giving birth, an illness, a high fever, over exercising) or environmental toxins (chemicals in our food, smoking, drugs, medications, birth control, alcohol, too much sugar, etc.) or any combination of the above, hair loss is usually triggered by a increase in stress and/or overload on the body.
-Ultimately, stress weakens digestion, slows detox and at the same time creates a hormonal imbalance, due to an excess of cortisol and adrenaline circulating in the body.
+To be more specific, whether it be a sudden trauma (the loss of a loved one, relationship or job), a great exertion of stress on the body (giving birth, an illness, a high fever, over exercising) or environmental toxins (chemicals in our food, medications, heavy metals, radiation in drinking water, etc.) or any combination of the above, hair loss is usually triggered by an increase in stress and/or overload on the body.
+Ultimately, stress weakens digestion, slows the thyroid & detox pathways and at the same time creates a hormonal imbalance, due to an excess of cortisol and adrenaline circulating in the body.
 To add to this picture, in times of high stress, the body rapidly burns through its stores of vitamins and minerals, and if not properly supplementing or making up for this higher demand of nutrients with the diet, the body becomes depleted (i.e. keys nutrients for hair growth) and health issues arise.

 Stress creates a cascade of changes in our mineral patterns. – Dr. Malter